-Promissory Note - A promissory note is a binding legal document you sign when you get a student loan.
-It lists the conditions under which you are borrowing and the terms under which you agree to pay back the loan.
+MPN (Master Promissory Note): A promissory note is a binding legal document you sign when you get a student loan.
+It lists the conditions under which you are borrowing and the terms under which you agree to repay the loan.
 The promissory note will include information on how interest is calculated and what deferment and cancellation provisions are available to the borrower.
-It is very important to read and save this document.
-You will need to refer to your promissory note later when you begin repaying on your loan, or at other times when you need information about provisions of the loan, such as deferments or forbearances.
+You will need to refer to your promissory note later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.
+It is crucial to read and save this document.